nemanull/crypto_real_estate_platform/README.md

 ### Environment Configuration

-Create the following `.env` files in their respective directories:
+Create or use the following `.env` files in their respective directories:

 #### Front-end Environment (front/.env)